seriousManual/hirestime/README.md

 ### returnedFunction([unit])
 Returns the elapsed time since the call of `hirestime` in milliseconds.
 An optional unit parameter can be specified that will modify the unit in which the elapsed time will be calculated.
+Using the parameter is deprecated though, instead you should use the namend methods to specify the recalculation unit.

-#### Possible Parameters
+#### Possible Parameters (deprecated)

 * `hirestime.S` elapsed time in seconds
 * `hirestime.MS` elapsed time in milliseconds